seb1080/es6.io/note.md

   Use EsLint

-# Module_13 Javasript Modules and Using npm
+# Module_13 Javasript Modules and using npm

 A Javascript code module is simply some JS code located in a registered location.